Armenian protest leader says only ready to discuss PM's 'departure' - Journal du Cameroun

 Opposition supporters have criticised the 63-year-old leader over poverty, corruption and the influence of powerful oligarchs.

-A former military officer, Serzh Sarkisian has been in charge of the landlocked South Caucasus nation of 2.9 million people for a decade.
+A former military officer, Serzh Sarkissian has been in charge of the landlocked South Caucasus nation of 2.9 million people for a decade.

-Under a new parliamentary system of government, lawmakers elected Sarkisian as prime minister last week after he served a decade as president from 2008.
+Under a new parliamentary system of government, lawmakers elected Serzh Sarkissian as prime minister last week after he served a decade as president from 2008.

 Constitutional amendments approved in 2015 have transferred power from the presidency to the premier.